bitrise-io/devcenter/_articles/en/reviews/uploading-an-android-keystore-file.md

     curl -T' keystore.file 'upload url'

-To complete the upload process, you have to confirm the file upload with the `/apps/{app-slug}/android-keystore-files/{android-keystore-file-slug}/uploaded` endpoint.
+To complete the upload process and display your keystore file on the Code Signing tab, you have to confirm the file upload with the `/apps/{app-slug}/android-keystore-files/{android-keystore-file-slug}/uploaded` endpoint.